chensonglu/Vehicle_License_Plate_Datasets/README.md

 </div>

 ### D. Attention and Feature Fusion
 Figure 4 demonstrates two feature fusion building blocks from ION[3] and FSSD[4].
-The only differece between ION and FPN is the fusion mode, where FPN is element-wise addition and ION is concatenation by channel.
+The only differece between ION and FPN[9] is the fusion mode, where FPN is element-wise addition and ION is concatenation by channel.
 FSSD extends a series of pyramid features after the FPN fusion for detection.

 <div align="center">
 <img src="extras/IONFSSD_new.png" width="100%">